Beautiful Berry 'Nice Cream'

-Those of us who blog about food are a bit of an eccentric bunch.
-We live life guided by our tastebuds.
-This means we may have a million post-it notes of recipes in progress (guilty!) or spend way too much time sifting through social media for delicious inspiration.
+Those of us who blog about food are a bit of an eccentric bunch: We ofteny have a million post-it notes of recipes in progress (guilty!) or spend way too much time sifting through social media for delicious inspiration.

-It also means that, whenever we have culinary success of any form, we must document it.
-So, a few days ago, when my typical breakfast came out particularly amazing-looking, I did what any recipe blogger worth her salt would do.
-I ran around the apartment to find the perfect lighting and then took far too many photos of my meal.
+It also means that, whenever we have culinary success of any form, we must let all of Instagram know, stat.
+So, a few days ago, when my typical breakfast came out particularly amazing-looking, I did what any recipe blogger worth her salt would do: I ran around the apartment to find the perfect lighting and then took far too many photos of my meal.
 Then, I made Instagram jealous of what was about to go in my belly.

-When I posted the photo, my friend and fellow food blogger Tiffany (of Cookie Crumbs and Carrot Tops, which you can check out here) immediately reminded me how cruel it is to share the results, not the methods.
-She said she had checked out my blog for this recipe and couldn't find it anywhere.
-I knew I had to change that, ASAP.
+When I posted the photo, my friend and fellow food blogger Tiffany (of Cookie Crumbs and Carrot Tops, which you can check out here) immediately commented I'd better share the recipe, so here we go!

-But texting back and forth with Tiffany made me realize that sharing this recipe, one of my fervour breakfasts/snacks, would help anyone wanting to eat more fruit, try out a few vegan recipes, or just give you something yummy and guilt-free to munch on.
+I thought that maybe the nice cream thing had maybe been done to death, but messaging back and forth with Tiffany made me realize that sharing this recipe, one of my favourite breakfasts/snacks, would help anyone wanting to eat more fruit, try out a few vegan recipes, or just give you something yummy and guilt-free to munch on.

 It's been almost a year since I discovered that frozen bananas can be blended to replicate soft-serve ice cream without a lick of dairy, and this news altered me like few other discoveries have.
 Yep, it's up there with long-wear lipstick and the french press on the list of things that have changed my life.